StevieSenpai/Ark_ASA_Icons_GSA/README.md

 # Ark_ASA_Icons

-Repository with icons of items, mounts, armor, images of dressed characters and game UI icons extracted from ASA's Ark Dev Kit.
-These images are used in Gameserverapp, the images are FREE to download, if you pay for these images ask for a refund!
+Repository with item icons, mounts, armor, dressed character images and game UI icons extracted from ASA's Ark Dev Kit, I use these images in Gameserverapp, use them if you want.
+The images are FREE to download, if you pay for these images ask for a refund!